Summary

 Extend

-Go to slide 19.
-Following the discussion, instruct students to think about other games or activities that they have at home that might have a sample space, theoretical probability, and experimental probability.
-As a whole group, brainstorm and list games or activities on the board.
-These values should be recorded in a shared digital document (Google Docs, Google Slides, etc.) linked in the attachments or provided on a handout for each student.
+Following the discussion, display slide 22 and instruct students to think about other games or activities that they have at home that might have a sample space, theoretical probability, and experimental probability.
+Hand out the Game Station Probability Data Sheet to each student.
+As a whole group, brainstorm and list games or activities on the board while students record them on their handout.

-In the same shared digital document used the night before, students should record their experimental probability findings for each game that they play.
+Using the hangout Game Station Probability Data Sheet from the night before, students record their experimental probability findings for each game they play.
 See the example below for what it might look like.

 Evaluate